All stories

 That is why pairing chair exercises with strength training equipment for seniors like Ferra matters.
 Ferra uses concentric-only resistance, which means the machine challenges your muscles during the effort phase but never loads you on the way down.
 This removes the part of traditional training that causes joint strain and post-workout soreness.
 The resistance also adjusts automatically to your current strength, so there is no risk of overloading at any stage.

-Check out Ferra and build the full-body strength that makes everyday movement steadier and more controlled.
+Check out Ferra and build the full-body strength that keeps you steady, balanced, and moving with confidence.

 Conclusion